 It should be noted here that there was a shift in the data processing methods for this report.
 In previous years, data was presented for compounds that were present in at least 90% of the samples taken.
-For this (and future) reports the data presented will be from compounds that were present in at least 10% of the samples taken.
-While this move did not have a noticeable affect on the carbonyl data (as all but 3 compounds were detected in all samples taken), it did allow for inclusion of more of the VOC compounds discussed in later sections.
+In last year's report, as well as this one (and future reports), the data presented will be from compounds that were present in at least 10% of the samples taken.
+While this move did not have a noticeable effect on the carbonyl data (as all but 3 compounds were detected in all samples taken), it did allow for inclusion of more of the VOC compounds discussed in later sections.
 For purposes of consistency, this new 10% detection criterion was applied to all carbonyl, VOC, metal, and SVOC data sets.